Can I Make My Period Come? 5 Ways To Jumpstart Your Menstrual Cycle

 3. Have An Orgasm

 During sexual intercourse, the stimulation of the vagina causes pelvic blood flow to head in that direction.
 This is most definitely the case if intercourse includes an orgasm as the contractions that come with climaxing can help dilate the cervix, which also contributes to the uterine lining shedding.
-Same goes for masturbating — it, too, can help bring your period on earlier.
+Same goes for masturbating — it, too, can help bring your period on if it's late.
 (Let’s be honest, you definitely don’t need another person to have an orgasm.)

 But it’s not just the act of sex that can bring on your period.
 The hormones that are produced and released during orgasm can also contribute to speeding up the arrival of your period.
 While we often think of oxytocin as being the chemical that's released during sex, it’s not alone.
 Oxytocin combined with adrenaline and dopamine are all released during sex (and masturbation) and can play a part in making one’s period coming faster.